The Undirected Optical Indices of Trees: Introduction

 Some literatures focused on the fundamental case when the instance consists of all vertex-pairs (or, ordered pairs of vertices for directed case), called \emph{all-to-all} instance and denoted by $I_A$.
 That is, $|I_A|={|V(G)|\choose 2}$ for undirected case and $|I_A|=|V(G)|(|V(G)|-1)$ for directed case.
 It has been proved that the equality $\vec{w}(G,I_A)=\vec{\pi}(G,I_A)$ holds for trees~\cite{GHP97}, cycles~\cite{Wilfong96}, trees of cycles~\cite{BPT99}, some Cartesian product of paths or cycles with equal lengths~\cite{Beauquier99,SSV97}, some certain compound graphs~\cite{ART01} and circulant graphs~\cite{ART01,GMZ15}.
 Kosowski~\cite{Kosowski09} provided a family of graphs satisfying $\vec{w}(G,I_A)>\vec{\pi}(G,I_A)$.

 The results for all-to-all instance on undirected case are relatively few.
 The exact value of $w(G,I_A)$ and the gap between it to $\pi(G,I_A)$ are characterized for cycles~\cite{LZWF15} or complete $m$-ary trees~\cite{FLWZ17}.
-It was conjectured in \cite{FLWZ17} that $w(G,I_A)$ is upper bounded by $\frac{3}{2}\pi(G,I_A)$ in the case when $G$ is a tree.
+Recently, it was conjectured in \cite{FLWZ17} that $w(G,I_A)$ is upper bounded by $\frac{3}{2}\pi(G,I_A)$ in the case when $G$ is a tree.
 This paper is devoted to prove this conjecture.
-It should be noted here that, both the $\frac{4}{3}$-approximation algorithm in \cite{EJ01} for undirected case and the method of the usage of $\frac{5}{3}\vec{\pi}(G,I)$ colors in \cite{KPEJ97} for directed case do not cover our result.
+It should be noted here that, both the $\frac{4}{3}$-approximation algorithm in \cite{EJ01} for undirected case and the method of the usage of $\frac{5}{3}\vec{\pi}(G,I)$ colors in \cite{KPEJ97} for directed case do not cover our result, because the former one does not take the gap between the undirected optical and edge-forwarding indices into consideration while the latter one focuses on directed trees and the ratio $\frac{5}{3}$ is larger than $\frac{3}{2}$, as claimed in this paper.